Start Here

 The guide is your first small ritual of alaga.
 But there is more here waiting for you.

 The Blog is where we slow down together.
-Letters for the Becoming Mother: stories from inside the journey, concepts that changed how I see things, cultural wisdom I keep returning to, and everything I’m learning along the way.
+Letters for the Becoming Mother: stories from inside the journey, concepts that changed how I see things, and everything I am learning along the way.
 My becoming and yours.

-The support page is where I share what I personally use and recommend — small rituals of alaga for your katawan, your people through kapwa, and the purposeful work waiting for the mom you’re becoming.
+The Support Page is where I share what I personally use and recommend, small rituals of alaga for your body, your inner world, and the connection and purpose waiting for the mom you are becoming.

 Alaga sa katawan.
 Alaga sa diwa.
 Alaga sa kapwa.
 One small ritual at a time.